L3P3/lui/README.md

 By default, the body is used as the root element.
 You can also specify another one as the second argument to `init`.

 Optionally, static props to the root component can also be passed as a third argument.

+> [!WARNING]
+> After calling `init` on a root element, leave it and its content alone.
+It belongs to lui now.

 ### DOM templates